jenkins-infra/helm-charts/charts/chatbot/README.md

 helm upgrade  -f values.yaml -f values.local.yaml  chartbot .
 ```

-You need to define some configuration locally in a separate values file
+You need to define some configuration locally in a separate values file.

 Here's an example `values.local.yaml` file:
 ```yaml